Accelerating developers at MongoDB

 Server testing with Antithesis

-For their core server testing, MongoDB repurposed their comprehensive JavaScript (JS) test library to serve as a workload within Antithesis.
+For their core server testing, MongoDB repurposed their comprehensive JavaScript (JS) test library to serve as a test template within Antithesis.
 These tests perform a broad array of end-to-end operations that emulate what users do with MongoDB in production.
 They also confirm the correctness and integrity of these operations.

 As MongoDB’s server is designed to be fault-tolerant and resilient, the Antithesis platform tests these properties by injecting the following types of faults: